bgopi23/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to see a list of all clients
+1. User requests to see a list of all clients.
-1. FitBook displays a success message followed by the list of clients
+1. FitBook displays a success message followed by the list of clients.
-1. User views the list
+1. User views the list.
-1. Use case ends
+1. Use case ends.

 **Extensions**

 * 2a.
-User enters an invalid command
+User enters an invalid command.
     * 2b1.
-FitBook alerts the user that the command is invalid and displays the correct format
+FitBook alerts the user that the command is invalid and displays the correct format.
-    * Use case resumes
+    * Use case resumes.

 <hr>